King0996-Off/SimpleStick/README.md

 # SimpleStick
-A simple stick plugin for pocketmine 4.0.0+.
+A simple stick plugin fully customizable for pocketmine 4.0.0+.

+# All possible customization
+- Cooldown
+- Message
+- Effect and Duration
+- Stick Item